 To induce a B-line stall, start from normal, un-accelerated flight.
-Reach up and take hold of both B risers, still with your hands in the brake loops, and pull down simultaneously by approximately 20-25 cm.
+Reach up and take hold of both B risers, still with your hands in the brake loops, and pull down simultaneously by approximately 15 cm.
 The first few centimetres of travel will be quite hard, but as the glider settles into the stall so the effort becomes less.

 The glider will drop back a little as it stalls, and then centralize over your head.
-With 25 cm or so of pull a sink rate of up to 9 meters per second can be achieved.
+With 15 cm or so of pull a sink rate of up to 9 meters per second can be achieved.
 With less pull you will get a decrease in sink rate.
 The B-risers should not be pulled beyond this point, as it may result in the canopy entering an unstable phase or going into a frontal rosette.
 Should you inadvertently have pulled too far down on the B-risers, simply release them a little again until the wing is again stable above you, showing the characteristic deep crease along the B-level and being fully stretched out spanwise.

-BEWARE!
-Always check visually the canopy for the frontal rosette during the B-stall and release the B-riser if necessary.
 To recover from a B-line stall, the risers should be released abruptly and simultaneously.
 Doing so will allow the wing to re-inflate completely and resume normal flight.
 It is not unusual for the canopy to dive in front of the pilot as the wing regains speed, angles of up to 30-45° are perfectly normal.
 In this phase the pilot should NOT engage the brakes!